BjornL1/balance-stock/README.md

 3.(2) Enter sales data.
 4.(2) Enter "no" when being asked for adding more sales data (yes or no).
-5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the program is exiting.
+5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the session ends.

-In the below example a session with two runs will be presented, also images from the gspread sheet will be added to visualize the data flow and how values are fetched and written to the gspread sheets.
+In the below example a session with two runs will be presented, also images from the gspreadsheet will be added to visualize the data flow and how values are fetched and written to the gspreadsheets.
 In the example three sessions have already been stored and two more sessions will be added.

-Adding two sessions of values to gspread:
+Adding two sessions of values to the gspreadsheets:

 - Before running the program the state of the sales sheets has been updated with three sessions, note that all sheets except the stock sheet will have three rows of data added to them once the sessions have completed successfully.
 An additional row will always be present on the stock sheet after a session since this is the data that will be the basis to use for the next session.